decentraland/decentraland-npc-utils/README.md

 With this default configuration, the NPC behaves in the following way:

-- The `onActivate()` function is called when the NPC is clicked, and when the player walks near at a distance of 6 meters.
+- The `onActivate()` function is called when pressing E on the NPC, and when the player walks near at a distance of 6 meters.
 - Once activated, there's a cooldown period of 5 seconds, that prevents the NPC to be activated again.
 - After walking away from the NPC, if its dialog window was open it will be closed, and if the NPC was rotating to follow the player it will stop.
 - If the NPC already has an open dialog window, clicking on the NPC won't do anything, to prevent accidentally clicking on it while flipping through the conversation.